 By 2016: Work with the Sustainable Agriculture Initiative Platform (SAI Platform) and the Sustainable Food Lab (SFL) to implement the Water Risk Assessment and Mitigation collaboration initiative in at least one sourcing area of agricultural raw materials.

-Nestlé currently chairs the 2030 Water Resources Group, a public–private–civil society collaboration that aims to address supply and demand issues in water-stressed locations by 2030.
-Work has been going on for some time in South Africa, Karnataka (India) and Mongolia, while projects in Kenya, India and Bangladesh started during 2015.
-The plan is to add one or two countries annually over the next couple of years.
+We currently chair the 2030 Water Resources Group, a public-private-civil society collaboration that aims to address supply and demand issues in water-stressed locations by 2030.

 We support the World Business Council for Sustainable Development (WBCSD) pledge to achieve access to safe water, sanitation and hygiene (WASH) for all employees.
 To ensure compliance with the WASH Pledge, we continuously self-assess our facilities, identifying and correcting gaps through action plans.
 To date, 43 signatories have adopted the WASH Pledge, securing access to water and sanitation for 2.5 million employees.
 We also supported the WBCSD in its aim to reach 50 Pledge signatories by 2016.